South Africa's Ramaphosa challenges 'Farmgate' scandal report in court | Law-Order

 South Africa's Ramaphosa challenges 'Farmgate' scandal report in court

-The National Assembly is set to debate the report on Tuesday.
-Ramaphosa's party, the governing African National Congress' National Executive Committee (NEC) met on Monday to discuss Ramaphosa's future in light of the scandal, with Ramaphosa saying on Sunday he would accept its decision.
+The president has said the money was much less than the $4 million to $8 million reported, and that it was the proceeds of game sales at the farm.
+A copy of court papers filed by Ramaphosa's lawyers in the constitutional court showed Ramaphosa wanted the panel report "reviewed, declared unlawful and set aside".

 South African President Cyril Ramaphosa on Monday filed court papers challenging a report by a panel of experts that found preliminary evidence he may have committed misconduct and violated the constitution.
+The announcement that Ramaphosa was taking legal action against the panel's report came moments before the governing African National Congress' National Executive Committee (NEC) said the party would vote in parliament against the adoption of the panel's report.
 The panel appointed by the speaker of parliament probed allegations that large sums of foreign currency were hidden at Ramaphosa's private game farm and he failed to report the money missing when it was stolen in 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)